mdb/mdb.github.io/content/blog/2024-07-01-terraform-compound-workspace-naming.md

-on its own logical subgroup of infrastructure managed by its own [Terraform state](https://developer.hashicorp.com/terraform/language/state), `prod`'s `us-east-1` infrastructure can be `terraform apply`'d separately and independently from `prod`'s' `us-east-1` infrastructure.
+on its own logical subgroup of infrastructure managed by its own [Terraform state](https://developer.hashicorp.com/terraform/language/state), `prod`'s `us-east-1` infrastructure can be `terraform apply`'d separately and independently from `prod`'s' infrastructure in other regions.
 In effect, this limits the failure domain of Terraform operations, ensuring better reliability of Terraform operations.

 It offers some other benefits, too: